 D-Day tour features interaction with re-enactors in Normandy and access to D-Day celebrations.

-Day 2: In the morning we visit the infamous Dachau camp, which now features a full-scale museum detailing Nazi atrocities.
-In the afternoon we take a Third Reich sightseeing tour.
-You experience Munich as the birthplace of the Nazi Party, with visits to the official Nazi Headquarters, the location of the Beer Hall Putsch street battle, and much more.
+Day 2: In the morning we visit the infamous Dachau camp, which features a full-scale museum detailing Nazi atrocities.
+In the afternoon a local guide leads us on a Third Reich tour of Munich.
+We experience the city as the birthplace of the Nazi Party, with visits to the official Nazi Headquarters and the location of the Beer Hall Putsch street battle.

-Day 6: After a good night’s sleep, the group will travel through the Czech and Polish countryside on our way to the beautiful city of Krakow, one of Poland’s most historic and scenic cities.
-We will be arriving at our hotel in the late afternoon, with the rest of the day free to explore the city or rest up for the next day’s busy schedule.
+Day 6: We travel through the Czech and Polish countryside to the beautiful city of Krakow, one of Poland’s most historic and scenic towns.
+The evening is free to explore the city or rest up for the next day’s busy schedule.

-Day 7: We start the day with a walking tour of this city that was the Polish capital for more than 500 years.
+Day 7: We start the day with a walking tour of the city that was the Polish capital for more than 500 years.
 Among the sites on our tour are the beautiful Royal Castle and the Renaissance Cloth Hall.
-After lunch in Krakow, the coach takes us to the breathtaking Wieliczka Salt Mines, a UNESCO World Heritage Site.
-Lying on nine levels and concealed under the town, the mine reaches down to the depth of 327 meters (1,073 ft).
-The site consists of nearly 300 kilometers (186 miles) of corridors and almost 3,000 chambers.
+We then take in the breathtaking Wieliczka Salt Mines, a UNESCO World Heritage Site.
+Lying on nine levels and concealed under the town, the mine reaches a depth of 1,073 ft.
+It features nearly 186 miles of corridors and almost 3,000 chambers.

-Day 8: Our last day in Poland will take us to the infamous concentration camp of Auschwitz.
-Birkenau, Auschwitz’s notorious extermination camp, accounted for the death of more than a million Jews, Roma, POWs and political opponents from across Europe, and stands as a testament to the 20th Century’s greatest atrocity.
-The day’s events include a visit to the labor camp and its piles of personal possessions stripped from the camp’s prisoners, followed by a trip to the reconstructed horrors of Birkenau.
+Day 8: We travel to the infamous Auschwitz concentration camp.
+Birkenau, Auschwitz’s notorious extermination camp, accounted for the death of more than a million Jews, Roma, POWs and political opponents from across Europe, and stands as a testament the greatest atrocity of the 20th Century.
+The day’s events include a visit to the labor camp and its piles of personal possessions stripped from the camp’s prisoners, followed by a trip to Birkenau itself.

-Day 9: The ninth day of our tour brings us to the capital of Hungary — Budapest — the heart of Central Europe.
+Day 9: The day features travel to Budapest, capital of Hungary and the heart of Central Europe.
 The journey takes us through the majestic Tatra Mountains of Slovakia.
-After check-in and dinner, the coach takes us up Gellért Hill to the city’s Citadel for a beautiful view of Budapest by night.
+We make our way up Gellért Hill to the city’s Citadel for a beautiful view of Budapest by night.

-Day 10: We start the day with a walking tour of the Jewish district, which includes a visit to the Dohány Synagogue, which is the largest synagogue in Europe and second largest in the world.
-After lunch, we will continue our sightseeing tour of Pest by bus, further exploring this capital and all of its cultural splendors.
-The evening features a farewell dinner at a Hungarian restaurant.
+Day 10: We start the day with a walking tour of the Jewish district, including a visit to the Dohány Synagogue, which is the largest synagogue in Europe and second largest in the world.
+We spend the afternoon exploring the rich cultural sights of the city.

-Day 11: After saying goodbye, our guests will be brought by bus to Budapest’s International Airport for their return flights.
+Day 11: After saying goodbye, our guests are brought to Budapest’s international airport for their return flights.